luohoufu/dnspod-ddns/README.md

 [![Release](https://github.com/luohoufu/dnspod-ddns/actions/workflows/release.yml/badge.svg)](https://github.com/luohoufu/dnspod-ddns/actions/workflows/release.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`dnspod-ddns` automatically checks your public IP address and updates your DNSPod DNS records, ensuring your domain always points to your home network, server, or any device with a dynamic IP.
+`dnspod-ddns` automatically checks your public IP address and updates your DNSPod DNS records.
+It ensures your domain always points to your home network, server, or any device with a dynamic IP.

+Additionally, it can send an **instant HTTP notification** to a service like a reverse proxy (e.g., OpenResty/Nginx), allowing it to immediately update its backend IP without waiting for DNS propagation.

 ---